Elizabeth I: Later years

 The more Elizabeth's beauty faded, the more her courtiers praised it.
 Elizabeth was happy to play the part, but it is possible that in the last decade of her life she began to believe her own performance.
 She became fond and indulgent of the charming but petulant young Earl of Essex, who was Leicester's stepson and took liberties with her for which she forgave him.
 She repeatedly appointed him to military posts despite his growing record of irresponsibility.
 After Essex's desertion of his command in Ireland in 1599, Elizabeth had him placed under house arrest and the following year deprived him of his monopolies.
 In February 1601, Essex tried to raise a rebellion in London.
-He intended to seize the queen but few rallied to his support, and he was beheaded on 25 February.
+He intended to seize the Queen but few rallied to his support, and he was beheaded on 25 February.
 Elizabeth knew that her own misjudgements were partly to blame for this turn of events.
 An observer wrote in 1602: "Her delight is to sit in the dark, and sometimes with shedding tears to bewail Essex."

 Death

 Elizabeth's senior adviser, Lord Burghley, died on 4 August 1598.
 His political mantle passed to his son Robert, who soon became the leader of the government.
 One task he addressed was to prepare the way for a smooth succession.
 Since Elizabeth would never name her successor, Robert Cecil was obliged to proceed in secret.
 He therefore entered into a coded negotiation with James VI of Scotland, who had a strong but unrecognised claim.
 Cecil coached the impatient James to humour Elizabeth and "secure the heart of the highest, to whose sex and quality nothing is so improper as either needless expostulations or over much curiosity in her own actions".
 The advice worked.
 James's tone delighted Elizabeth, who responded: "So trust I that you will not doubt but that your last letters are so acceptably taken as my thanks cannot be lacking for the same, but yield them to you in grateful sort".
 In historian J. E. Neale's view, Elizabeth may not have declared her wishes openly to James, but she made them known with "unmistakable if veiled phrases".

-The queen's health remained fair until the autumn of 1602, when a series of deaths among her friends plunged her into a severe depression.
+The Queen's health remained fair until the autumn of 1602, when a series of deaths among her friends plunged her into a severe depression.
 In February 1603, the death of Catherine Carey, Countess of Nottingham, the niece of her cousin and close friend Lady Knollys, came as a particular blow.
 In March, Elizabeth fell sick and remained in a "settled and unremovable melancholy", and sat motionless on a cushion for hours on end.
 When Robert Cecil told her that she must go to bed, she snapped: "Must is not a word to use to princes, little man."
-She died on 24 March 1603 at Richmond Palace, between two and three in the morning.
-A few hours later, Cecil and the council set their plans in motion and proclaimed James King of England.
+She died on 24 March 1603, aged 69, at Richmond Palace, between two and three in the morning.
+A few hours later, Cecil and the council set their plans in motion and proclaimed James king of England.